SLO Coast Wine

 Pinot Noir Trail on the SLO Coast

-August 2022 – see websites for availability of wine
+August 2023 – see websites for availability of wine

 Pinot Noir is a popular red wine grape for a reason: it’s elegant, nuanced, smoky, earthy, fruity and pairs well with a wide variety of dishes.
-In our cool-climate, coastal wine region of San Luis Obispo, you’ll find a large range of Pinot Noirs from these nineteen wineries that specialize in the esoteric variety.
+In our cool-climate, coastal wine region of San Luis Obispo, you’ll find a large range of Pinot Noirs from these 20 wineries that specialize in the esoteric variety.

 1. Aequorea